-I am always troubled by leaders who can’t handle different points of view than their own.
+I am always troubled by leaders who can’t handle dissent or different points of view than their own.
 No leader has all the answers, nor should they be expected to.
 As you grow an organization, you will find you need to rely on people more not less.
-Weak leaders want to employ “yes” men or women.
-They […]
+Weak leaders want to employ “yes” men or […]

 As I’ve covered many times in previous blogs it becomes less and less and about you working harder or having all the answers and more about you diligently asking the right questions and letting others guide you.
 You need to become an expert question asker and never miss an opportunity to interact with all employees in this manner.
 There are seven question that when asked on a regular basis will encourage your people and ultimately the company as a whole to learn and grow: